 “Every man is more than just himself; he also represents the unique, the very special and always significant and remarkable point at which the world’s phenomena intersect, only once in this way and never again.”

 Anytime I think about my insignificance, this quote helps.

 Let’s face it: the world is vast.
 Massive.
 Infinitely dense.
 Incomprehensibly rich with people and moments and interconnectedness and beauty.

-Amidst this bigness and mind blowing complexity, a single person is no more than a “a mote of dust suspended in a sunbeam”.
+Amidst this bigness and mind-blowing complexity, a single person is no more than “a mote of dust suspended in a sunbeam”.
 We’re insignificant, just a speck.
 But somehow, every single person is also an irreplaceable and unique result of an intersection of space and time.
 A miracle.
 A phenomenon.
 A universe.

 Anyways, the point I guess is that individual people are important.
 And the ground you stand on may not look like much, but it has a history.
 Something happened there.

 That’s what this blog is about: listening to people, understanding places.
 Giving weight to specifics even in the face of the vast.
 Understanding that there is a certain vastness even within a specific person or place.